Performance – Longplayer Live at the Roundhouse

 (Emergence Magazine)

-NEWS: MARIA by Nina Danino - interview on Lux
+News – 'Maria' by Nina Danino - interview on Lux

-Over the last few years, I’ve had the pleasure on working on the film MEDEA by director Nina Danino.
+Over the last few years, I’ve had the pleasure on working on the film Maria by director Nina Danino.
 Part of the process has involved working with a number of incredible musicians to improvise and respond in recording sessions for the soundscore the underlies the piece.
 LUX have recently published an interview by Jo Blair with Nina where some of this gets discussed:

 THE MYTH AND THE CULT OF MARIA CALLAS An Interview with Nina Danino

-Event: Longplayer Long Afternoon with Ansuman Biswas, Sunday 9 June, 9-5
+Event – Longplayer Long Afternoon with Ansuman Biswas, Sunday 9 June, 9-5

 On Sunday 9th June, Longplayer invites you to spend a Long Afternoon with Ansuman Biswas at London’s only lighthouse.
 This special event will take the form of a particularly long afternoon, with Ansuman offering a durational performance from 9am-5pm.